aerisweather/aerisjs/docs/install.md

 });
 ```

 All of the components of the public API are strategy-agnostic, meaning that they will interface which whatever strategy is provided to them.
 By setting the `strategy` path to `gmaps` or `openlayers`, Aeris.js components know to request the correct strategy implementation.
+Note that CDN pacakges are hard-coded to use a single strategy.

 Not all functionalities are currently implemented for all map rendering strategies.
-If there's something you're sorely missing, I encourage you to take a look at how [strategy architecture](http://docs.aerisjs.com/api/classes/aeris.maps.AbstractStrategy.html) is implemented, and then submit a [pull request.](https://github.com/hamweather/aerisjs/pulls)

-Note that CDN pacakges are hard-coded to use a single strategy.
+See [*Supported Mapping Libraries*](usage.md#supported-mapping-libraries) for a breakdown of supported features.

 The map libraries will be loaded for you as AMD modules -- there is no need to include them separately.
 See [Setting API Keys](#setting-api-keys) for instructions of map library configuration.